 [Section 4A inserted by No. 6 of 1966 s.
 2.]

-5. Establishment of Painters’ Registration Board
+5. Painters’ Registration Board established

 For the purposes of this Act there shall be a Board (to be called the Painters’ Registration Board) appointed by the Governor and constituted as provided in this Act.